Utkarsh1504/DSA-Java/lessons/intro-complexity.md

 Ok so till now we have just learn some algorithm and tried to solve some problems based on them.
 Now an important question arise while programming is: How efficient is an algorithm or piece of code?
 How much time and space does it take to run?

-Now what do i mean with efficiency?
+Now what do I mean with efficiency?
 It basically include the following:

 - memory usage
 - time(CPU) usage